 People would rather work with a humble person than an arrogant know-it-all.
 Especially for those with fewer years of experience, “it’s more important to come across as being malleable and eager to learn, so the employer can envision you in a variety of projects and roles,” says Chris of Launch School.
 “Even seemingly innocent statements like ‘I love X and don’t like Y’ may come across as ‘I’m limited in my ability to work in a certain way.'”

-By softening your phrasing, you can avoid these misunderstandings.
+By considering your “soft” interview skills and choosing your words carefully, you can avoid these misunderstandings.
 As Chris advises, “A candidate should be tempered in their preference.
-For example: ‘I've been enjoying X lately, but also have experience with Y.'”
+For example: ‘I’ve been enjoying X lately, but also have experience with Y.'”

 4. Not making conversation/chit-chat

 Remember, your interviewers are human!
 It can be extremely valuable to find a point of connection.
 “An interview is not just about answering questions correctly, but also about a conversation,” says Chris.
 “Ask good questions.
 Laugh and make jokes at appropriate junctures.
 At the end of the interview, even if you missed a few questions, the overall feeling the interviewer has about you should be positive.
 If you know that you are not a great conversationalist, make sure to focus on improving this.”